th/thomas-huehn.com/content/post/3-16-bible-texts-illuminated/index.md

 Knuth is an amateur theologian, at best, even spending lots of time in libraries.
 You cannot expect special discoveries of theological nature.
 But he succeeds in establishing some understanding for those times and in placing biblical stories in historical context.

-The calligraphies are book's real climax.
+The calligraphies are the book's real climax.
 And this unorthodox approach to the Bible focusses the eye on verses that wouldn't find much attention otherwise.